oiiis/ANN-ODE-PDE/README.md

 ### Homotopy Analysis Method (HAM)

 The Homotopy Analysis Method is a semi-analytical technique to solve highly nonlinear problems.
 It provides a way to construct a homotopy, a continuous transformation from a simple problem to the original nonlinear problem.
 This method is versatile and can be applied to a wide range of nonlinear differential equations.
+Mathematica code for HAM is based on https://numericaltank.sjtu.edu.cn.

 ### Physics-Informed Neural Networks (PINN)